amscanne/hibera-build/README.md

     Leave the given group.

-    `name` -- The name to leave the group.
+    `data` -- The data to leave the group.

 /data
 ------